alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 npx hardhat run ./scripts/deploy.js --network mumbai
 ```

 That's it; you've deployed your contracts via Hardhat.
-You should see a contract address you can use in a block explorer.
+Using our deploy script, you should see a contract address you can use in a block explorer.

 ## 4. Verify smart contracts with Hardhat